Annual Health Check

 The checks offer a yearly review of the patients mental and physical health.
 The healthcare professional will ask the person about their lifestyle; what food they eat, whether they drink or smoke (if relevant), and what exercise they do.

-During a Annual Health Check, the patient’s weight, height, blood pressure, eyes, ears and urine should all be checked.
+During a Annual Health Check, the patient’s weight, height, blood pressure, eyes, ears and urine may all be checked.

-The professional will offer information about co-existing long-term conditions and screening programmes and identifying any gaps in their immunisation record can be addressed.
+The professional will offer information about co-existing long-term conditions i.e. Diabetes or Asthma and screening programmes and identifying any gaps in their immunisation record can be addressed.

 IF their doctor’s surgery does not offer annual health checks, you could: